pradeep-kumar-08/code-news-flutter/README.md

-# 📰 Flutter News App
+# 📰 Flutter News App "CodeNews"

 A simple and modern Flutter news application using [NewsAPI](https://newsapi.org).
 Built with Dio for efficient API calls.